 The practice had a system in place to respond promptly to Medicines and Healthcare products Regulatory Agency (MHRA) advice.
 MHRA alerts, and alerts from other agencies, were received by the practice manager via email.
 These were disseminated at staff meetings, where appropriate.

 There was a business continuity plan in place.
-There was an arrangement in place to use one of the provider's other practice locations for emergency appointments in the event that the practice's own premises became unfit for use.
+There was an arrangement in place to use another local practice for emergency appointments in the event that the practice's own premises became unfit for use.

 Infection control